pragmatta/oino-ts/README.md

  ### Streaming
  One core idea is to be efficient in not making unnecessary copies of the data and minimizing garbage collection debt.
 This can be taken further by implementing streaming, allowing large dataset to be written to HTTP response as SQL result rows are received.

- ### HTMX utils
- OINO is well suited to be used as almost complete backend for HTMX and this can be further helped with efficient utilities to map [`OINOModelSet`](https://pragmatta.github.io/oino-ts/classes/core_src_OINOModelSet.OINOModelSet.html) to HTMX template.

  ### SQL generation callbacks
  It would be useful to allow developer to validate / override SQL generation to cover cases OINO does not support or even workaround issues.